”Uh, I have a business meeting next Monday, but I’ve no idea about how to design my presentation so it actually looks GOOD”.

 I’ve been using the same template over years.

-Sometimes, I make some tiny tweaks to modify the lay-out and colors.
+Sometimes, I apply some tiny tweaks and changes to modify the lay-out and colors.

 But the rest is basically the same.

-Whether you’re in marketing, sales, engineering or private equity, this template will help you to design a professional PowerPoint presentation FAST.
+So whether you’re in marketing, engineering or private equity, this template will help you design a professional PowerPoint presentations FAST.